Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: Introduction

-\textbf{Our contribution.} We establish new and improved quantitative results on the complexity of SGD in the convex and $L$-smooth setting, without making any variance assumption.
-Instead our bounds will rely on the so-called \emph{solution variance} constant, which is always finite and defined as

-where $x_*$ is any minimizer of $f$.
-Indeed, the constant does not depend on the choice of $x_*$, see \cite[Lemma 4.17]{garrigos_handbook_2024}.
-Our results take the form

-and will be valid for the whole range of step-sizes $\gamma L\in(0,2)$.
-We focus on obtaining the smallest {\it bias term} possible, and on top of improving it with respect to the existing results, we conducted numerical experiments illustrating the sharpness of our bound.
-To the best of our knowledge this is the first work where a unified and comprehensive study of SGD, without bounded variance assumptions and in the whole range of step-sizes, has been carried out in the convex and smooth setting.
+This paper discusses and addresses the following question: \emph{what are the best non-asymptotic bounds for SGD?} In recent years, remarkable efforts have been made to answer this question for various deterministic optimization methods.
+These results include the optimal convergence rates of gradient descent \citep{drori_performance_2014,taylor_smooth_2017,rotaru_exact_2024}, proximal gradient descent \citep{taylor_exact_2018}, gradient descent with line-search \citep{de_klerk_worst-case_2017}, to name a few.
+In contrast, obtaining an optimal non-asymptotic complexity of stochastic algorithms is significantly more challenging and the optimal complexity of SGD remains nowadays unknown.
+In this work, we establish new and improved bounds for SGD, that are provably optimal \emph{in some sense}.
+These bounds take the form

+where $x_*$ is a solution of the problem and $\sigma^2_* = \mathbb{V}[\nabla f_i(x_*)]$ is the \textit{solution gradient variance} constant (see more details in Section \ref{SA::sec:assumptions}).
+We note that in the deterministic setting, where SGD reduces to GD and where $\sigma^2_*=0$, such bound reduces to $\Delta(T)\le \text{Bias}(T)\cdot \|x_0-x_*\|^2$.
+We will therefore say that a bound is \textit{bias-optimal} if the bias term matches the optimal convergence rate of GD.
+In particular, a bias-optimal bound would guarantee that SGD attains an unimprovable convergence rate of the metric $\Delta (T)$ in the \textit{interpolation regime} (that is when $\sigma^2_* = 0$).
+We note, however, that it is not clear whether general bounds for SGD always take the form of a gradient descent bound plus an additional variance term.
+In this work, we solely focus on bounds of the given form.

-In the convex case, we establish bounds for the expected function value gap $\Delta(T) = \Exp{f(\bar{x}_T) - \min f}$, where $\bar{x}_T$ is the Ces\`aro average of the iterates generated by SGD up to iteration $T$.
-Our bounds, with simplified notation for ease of presentation, are:
+\textbf{Contributions.} In the convex case, we establish new and improved bounds in expectation for the average function value gap, which automatically convert into bounds for the more standard ergodic function value gap.
+Our bounds, obtained in Lemmas \ref{S2::thm:main_small}, \ref{S2::thm:main_1} and \ref{S2::thm:main_large}, with simplified notation for the ease of presentation, are, for arbitrary $\varepsilon\in (0, 2)$,